-Flashback is, in essence, an action platform game in the style of Prince of Persia.
-Like Prince of Persia, this game is best remembered for its use of rotoscoped animation, which allowed for extremely fluid representation of the main character's actions, like running, jumping, climbing, rolling, turning, drawing his gun and shooting.
+Flashback: The Quest for Identity is a sci-fi 2D action-adventure platform game in the style of Delphine's earlier Out of This World.
+Like Out of This World, the game's most notable feature is its use of rotoscoped animation, which allowed for extremely fluid representation of the main character's actions, like running, jumping, climbing, rolling, turning, drawing his gun and shooting.

 First he is hired by Titan Spaces Lines for an apparently easy job of collecting and delivering a parcel.
 Just outsides the parcels destination he is attacked by a member of the NWPD but overcomes him and delivers the package.